dotn8/git-untracker/README.md

 ## How to install

+(Currently Windows-only)

-1. Download the installer and run it.
+1. Download the installer and run it from [here](https://github.com/JohnBillington/git-untracker/releases).
-2. In each git repository that you want `git-untrack` to work in, copy the files from `C:\Program Files (x86)\git-untracker\git_template_dir\hooks` to `my\repository\.git\hooks`.
+2. In each git repository that you want `git-untrack` to work in, copy the files from `C:\Program Files (x86)\git-untracker\git_template_dir\hooks` to `my_repository\.git\hooks`.
+3. Restart any terminal windows in which you're using `git`.
+This is needed because the installer modifies the `%PATH%` and relies on the updated `%PATH%` to work.

 **Note**: new repositories will automatically have `git-untrack` enabled in them.

 **Note**: at least one IDE (Visual Studio 2015), when creating a new project, will give the user the option of creating a new git repository to put the new project in.
 In these cases, it's possible that the created git repository will have been created with a custom template, in which case `git-untracker` will not be installed in that repository.
-You can install `git-untracker` into the new repository manually by running `git init` in its root directory or by copying the hooks from *this* repository's `hooks` folder into the `.git/hooks` folder of the new repository.
+You can install `git-untracker` into the new repository manually by running `git init` in its root directory or by copying the files from `C:\Program Files (x86)\git-untracker\git_template_dir\hooks` into the `.git/hooks` folder of the new repository.

 ## How to build installer